developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Ethernet Configuration - Proxy Server Port

-This Managed Configuration allows an Administrator using an EMM to configure the Port that will be used to reach the Proxy Server to access the Internet from the network accessed via the the Ethernet Adapter.
+This Managed Configuration allows an Administrator using an EMM to configure the Port that is used to reach the Proxy Server to access the Internet from the network accessed via the the Ethernet Adapter.

 While it is not mandatory, it is generally best practice to specify all three Managed Configurations **Proxy Server**, **Proxy Server Port**, and **Proxy Server Bypass List** whenever Ethernet Proxy Server configuration is performed to help ensure that all three three values are properly synchronized.